 By tapping into the range of experience of AALL members and the collection strengths of law libraries across the country, this funnel aims to leverage the collective wisdom of the law library community, with the goal of crafting proposals for the most widely beneficial terms and classification numbers.

-- Suzanne R. Graham, University of Georgia and Christopher Thomas, University of California-Irvine
+Christopher Thomas, University of California-Irvine

 - Select the appropriate MARC 21 tag for each field.